 Here are 15 different-sized produce bags for about $10 available on amazon that are very similar to the ones I purchased.

-Two Things to Consider When Buying Reusable Produce Bags
+Two Main Things to Look at When Buying Reusable Produce Bags

 When choosing reusable produce bags, I had two requirements: they had to be see-through enough for the produce to still be scannable AND they had to have the tare weight on them.
 [If you’re not sure, tare weight is the weight of the bag itself; since the cashier is weighing your produce, you don’t want to be paying for the weight of the bag.]